Mesh-free free-form lensing I: Methodology and application to mass reconstruction: Radial basis functions

 \subsection{Numerical implementation}

-We briefly describe our own numerical implementation of mesh-free interpolation and differentiation with RBFs.
-This implementation will also be made publicly available\footnote{Upon request initially and at\\ \href{https://bitbucket.org/jmerten82/libmfree}{https://bitbucket.org/jmerten82/libmfree}\\ after publication of the peer-reviewed manuscript.}.
+We briefly describe our own numerical implementation\footnote{\href{https://bitbucket.org/jmerten82/libmfree}{https://bitbucket.org/jmerten82/libmfree}} of mesh-free interpolation and differentiation with RBFs.
 The library is written in C++ and mainly provides, among several helper routines, two classes.
 The central class describes a collection of $n$ nodes with arbitrary coordinates in either 1D, 2D or 3D and is initially defined by an input vector $X = \left[\vec{x}_{1}, \vec{x}_{2},..., \vec{x}_{n}\right]$.
 For both, interpolation and differentiation in this mesh-free domain, it is important to find the nearest neighbors of each node $\vec{x}_{i}$.
 The mesh-free nodes class provides this functionality by means of a kdd-tree based ordering algorithm.
 In our implementation we use the publicly available library FLANN\footnote{\href{http://www.cs.ubc.ca/research/flann/}{http://www.cs.ubc.ca/research/flann/}} \citep{muja_flann_2009}.
 The mesh-free nodes class then provides useful features like node coordinate queries and returns node index vectors for the nearest neighbors of each node.

 The second central class implements radial basis functions.
 The shape parameter, the origin of the coordinate system and the dimensionality of the problem (1D, 2D or 3D) can bet set.
 The user can evaluate the RBF and its derivatives at different coordinates.
 Currently, only Gaussian RBFs are implemented but the class uses inheritance from virtual functions to generally represent an RBF and allows the user to implement more general cases by providing the functional form of the RBF and its derivatives.